CBP agent shoots driver attempting to run over agent at US-Mexico border: reports

 CLICK HERE TO GET THE FOX NEWS APP

-Border Protection and Nogales police officials both alerted that the port of entry's outbound lanes was shut down due to an emergency, but did not elaborate.
+Border Protection and Nogales police officials both alerted that the port of entry's outbound lanes were shut down due to an emergency, but did not elaborate.
 The agencies issued an update about an hour later stating the crossing had been reopened.

 This is a developing story.
 Check back for updates.